jerry-ye-xu/jerry-ye-xu.github.io/ds_for_students.md

 Well, I can say that studying the right subjects will certainly help you stand out.

-### Making the most of your university degree
+### University degrees

+I recommend doing a combination of mathematics, statistics and computer science.
+This is probably an unpopular opinion, but I think most data science degrees are almost too practical and too broad.
+Whilst in university, focus on the theory and dive as deep as you can because if you get stuck you can ask for help.
+Trust me, you're going to get stuck somewhere.
+Practical skills can be learned during internships and hobby projects.

-The hardest part of your uni degree is juggling many disciplines of thought.
+The hardest part of this uni degree is juggling many disciplines of thought.
 You would be surprised though, to find that just about everything you study in these 3 disciplines will be intertwined in some way.

 If this is your calling, you will find alot of enjoyment piecing the puzzle together.